-The requirement for each transmitter characteristic shall be the value listed in appendix A. These performance requirements are in agreement with those given in the Rules and Regulations published by the Federal Communications Commission (FCC).
+The requirement for each transmitter characteristic shall be the value listed in table 1 (page 4).
+These performance requirements are in accordance with those given in the Rules and Regulations published by the Federal Communications Commission (FCC).
 In addition to the requirements listed, all of the licensing and operating requirements of the FCC Rules and Regulations shall apply.